AshwaniS92/AshwaniS92/README.md

 # Welcome to My GitHub Profile!

 Hi there! 👋 I'm passionate about leveraging technology and data to create impactful solutions.
 Here's a little bit about me and what you can find on my profile:
 ---
 ## 🚀 About Me

 - 💻 Certified Data Analyst
-- 💻 Python enthusiast and data scientist
+- 🌟 Aspiring data scientist and Python enthusiast
+- 🌐 Actively building a professional portfolio to showcase my work
 - 🌎 Focused on projects that blend data analysis, visualization, and predictive modeling
 - 🔧 Currently building a scalable bike rental dashboard with **Streamlit** and **Kepler.gl**
 - 📈 Experienced in integrating data with real-time APIs, especially in weather and transportation domains
-- 🌐 Actively building a professional portfolio to showcase my work
-- 🌟 Aspiring Kaggle Grandmaster

 ---
 ## 🛠 Technical Skills

 ### Programming Languages